botmate/botmate/README.md

 </p>

 > [!IMPORTANT]
-> This project is still in development and not ready for production use.
+> This project is still in beta, expect breaking changes and bugs.

 BotMate is a web platform for managing multiple bots across different platforms, designed to be user-friendly for both developers and non-technical users.
 Here's what BotMate offers: